tunaphish/blog/content/notes/there-is-an-overwhelming-amount-of-information-in-the-world.md

+---
-# There is an Overwhelming Amount of Information in the World
+title: There is an Overwhelming Amount of Information in the World
+---

 Print → Persistent
 Phone → Instant
 Internet → Persistent and Instant